AMwyaShar1012/encrypter-set/encrypter-info.md

 # Encryption File Info

 1 - caesermethod.py is a base model for a more friendly TUI Interface.
 2 - The other models are fresh models, and are for commercial and community expert use.

-If you can understand the fresh models, you can use it.
+If you can understand the fresh models, and if you use it for legal purposes, you can use it.
+3 - All of the encrypters in this repo REQUIRE some or the other kind of library.

+Thank you for reading!